ImaginativeShohag/Why-Not-SwiftUI/README.md

 ### Step 3: Generate the project

-Finally, create the project file using the following command:
+Finally, generate and open the project using the following command:

 ```bash
 tuist generate
 ```

-This will generate the project file and run the project in Xcode.
+This will generate the project file and open the project in Xcode.

 ### Notes

-- As we are using Tuist to manage our Xcode project, use the following command to open the Tuist manifest files in Xcode for editing:
+- As we are using `Tuist` to manage our Xcode project, use the following command to open the Tuist manifest files in Xcode for editing:

 ```bash
 tuist edit
 ```

-- We have to run the `tuist fetch` every time we add or update dependency to our project.
+- We have to run the `tuist fetch` every time we change any dependency of our project.

+- To upgrade dependency versions, use `tuist fetch --update` command.

+- Always use `tuist generate` to open the project.

 - After changing branch we also need to run the `tuist generate` command to generate project files.

 - Please don't use Xcode Source Control. ([Issue](https://github.com/tuist/tuist/issues/4630))

-Please see the [Tuist documentation](https://docs.tuist.io/tutorial/get-started) for details.
+Please see the [Tuist documentation](https://docs.tuist.io) for details.

 ## Project Map

 ![Project Map](graph.png)

+## Directory Structure

+- `Root`: Root directory
+    - `ConfigurationFiles`: Configuration files
+    - `CoreData`: Core Data models
+    - `Entitlements`: Entitlements
+    - `Targets`: Targets/Modules
+        - `ModuleX`: An example target/module
+            - `Resources`: Resource of `ModuleX`
+            - `Sources`: Source codes of `ModuleX`
+                - `Models`: All models for `ModuleX`
+                    - **Note**: Keep models screen/sheet name wise.
+                - `UI`: All the UI files for `ModuleX`.
+It also contains `ViewModel`s.
+                    - `Components`: Common UI components that are shared in multiple screens
+                    - `Screens`: All screens, sheets etc.
+                        - `XYZ`: UI files for screen/sheet `XYZ`
+                            - `Components`: Common UI components for screen/sheet `XYZ`
+                                - `ABCView.swift`: Example component file
+                            - `XYZScreen.swift`: Example screen/sheet UI file
+                            - `XYZViewModel.swift`: Example view model file
+                - `ViewModels`: Common `ViewModel`s for `ModuleX`.
+            - `Tests`: Unit test target
+                - `Resources`: Resource of `Tests`
+                - `XYZTests.swift`: Example unit test file
+            - `UITests`: UI test target
+                - `Resources`: Resource of `UITests`
+                - `XYZUITests.swift`: Example UI test file
+        - `ModuleY`
+        - `ModuleZ`
+        - ...
+    - `Tuist`: Tuist configuration files

 # Tuist Cheat Sheet